snowshoestamp/snowshoe-flutter-sdk/README.md

 ### Step 3: Set your SnowShoe API key

 When using the SnowShoeView, be sure to replace `YOUR_SNOWSHOE_API_KEY` with your actual SnowShoe API key.
 For more information please see the [SnowShoe docs](https://snowshoe.readme.io/v3.0/docs).

+## Example App

+In order to test the example, you hav to run first 'flutter pub run build_runner build'.